Key Tips for Setting Stop Loss on Bitcoin Orders

 The advantage of a stop loss order is that you don't have to monitor the market on a daily basis how the price chart is performing.
 This is especially handy when you're in a situation which stops you from monitoring your open trades for an extended period of time, or when you want to go to sleep after trading Bitcoin the whole day, but leave that 1 BTCUSD trade open.

-The disadvantage of a stop loss is that the price at which you place these orders could be activated by a shortterm fluctuation in BTCUSD price.
-The key is picking a stop loss percent which allows the BTCUSD price to fluctuate within the day to day range while capping the down side risks.
+The problem with a stop loss is that the price where you set these orders might be reached by a brief change in the BTCUSD price.
+The important thing is to choose a stop loss percentage that lets the BTCUSD price change normally during the day while limiting possible losses.

-For a trailing stop order it is put at a percent level below the current BTC USD Crypto market price.
-This trailing stop loss level is then shifted as the trade position unfolds.
-Using a trailing stop loss level allows you to let profits run while at the same time guarantees that should the market turn you will have locked in some of your profits.
+A trailing stop order is positioned at a specific percentage distance below the existing BTC USD Crypto market price.
+This trailing stop loss level adjusts dynamically as the trade position progresses profitably.
+Employing a trailing stop loss permits profits to accumulate while simultaneously ensuring that if the market reverses course, a definable portion of your gains will have already been secured.

 A good example of an indicator which can be used to set a trailing stop is when you use the parabolic SAR chart indicator & keep moving your stop loss order to the parabolic SAR level.